How to Analyze and Optimize Your Team’s Time Usage

 - Explain in-depth that the goal is not to have obsessive control and micromanage but to be more productive as a team.
 Maybe improved results could also mean getting a monthly bonus?
 Or perhaps it means less over-time and more family time?
 Or less stress and many more moments of celebrating success?
 You know your team best – bring out the aspects your people value the most.

 - Tracking time does not have to include complex and in-depth analysis – if people are aware of their daily habits and workflows, they will inherently start to think about how to improve and optimize.
-Tracking makes people more cognizant of how they work, while they work.
+Tracking makes people more cognizant of how they work while they work.
 It makes them notice the ups and downs, and make calculated decisions about how to make the best use of their time.
 Help your team understand how the tracking will also benefit them individually.

 3. Crunch the numbers

 How to know what’s working and what’s not?
 Are there any industry standards?
 How do I decide which tasks take too much time, and what is fine?

 Calculate your Net Profit Margin